 - Precision F-Strike: When Billy tries to tell Josh about the whereabouts of the Zoltar machine, only to get silenced.
 Particularly notable as it's a PG film (in America, at least.
 In Britain, the sole use of the word "fuck" was edited to keep it at a British PG.
 That one "fuck" uncensored would have given the film a 12 rating in the UK.
 Fortunately, the movie is available uncut with a 12 rating in the UK).

-- Something Only They Would Say / Trust Password:
+- Something Only They Would Say: They also serve as Trust Passwords:

 - Adult Josh manages to convince Billy of his identity by singing the rhyme that the two of them were seen singing together towards the beginning.

 - When calling his mother, she asks Adult Josh to confirm her son is all right by having him sing a song she used to sing to him when he was a child.
 Embarrassed, Adult Josh tries to ask for another question, but when his mother insists, he panics a little as he doesn't remember the song right away.
 He's also embarrassed because he's at work and singing in front of his co-workers.

 - Suddenly Speaking: Zoltar can talk in the musical, though all he can say is "Make your wish" and "Your wish is granted".

 - Sunroof Shenanigans: Susan offers to take Josh home in her limo.
 He stands up in the sunroof and encourages her to join.

 - Tacky Tuxedo: Josh wears one (with sequins!) to an office party.
 His boss loves it because he's just so tired of everything being the same that Josh picking out something different delights him.

 - Made into a Funny Moment when after everybody laughs at his tuxedo, Josh thinks his fly is down and tries to discreetly check.